gammarama/intRo/departmental-seminar/seminar-slides.md

 Modularity (Cont'd)
 =========================================================
-The interface is created with the following statement.
+The interface is created with the following statement

 ```r
 ## Source ui